Skip to main content

 Glossary

 This glossary defines key terms and concepts used throughout PaletteAI.
-Concepts inherited from other software, such as Palette and Open Cluster Management (OCM), are indicated, along with their source.
+Entries indicate concepts inherited from other software, such as Palette and Open Cluster Management (OCM), and name their source.

 Helm Chart Configuration